AndrewFromMelbourne/raspidmx/README.md

 ------------

 Displays a triangle in a layer with red, green and blue gradients starting at each corner respectively.
 Blends to grey in the center.
+Demonstrates changing size of source and destination rectangles.

 life
 ----

 Conway's game of life.
+Demonstrates double buffering.

 worms
 -----